Port of Primorsk

-Construction timeline
+History

 In the 1980s the main part of USSR foreign trade shipments on the Baltic Sea went through the Baltic States.
 25% of the total cargo turnover was from the Russian ports: Kaliningrad port, Great Port of Saint Petersburg, Vyborg port and Vysotsk port.
 In 1991 USSR collapsed, and Russian Federation appeared on its former territory along other new countries.
 4 out of 9 USSR Baltic Ports were now on Russia’s territory, moreover, Kaliningrad port didn’t have a direct overland transport with the mainland.
 These ports’ capacity was not enough, and Russia had to pay other countries for using their ports and transferring cargoes on their territory (including shipments to Kaliningrad).
 In order to minimize the dependency on foreign harbours, in 1993 the government made a decision to build three new ports in Leningrad Oblast.
 One of them would become an alternative to the USSR’s biggest oil-loading port in Ventspils, Latvia.

-The construction of Primorsk oil-loading port was initiated in 2000, the first row with two docks started operating in December of 2001.
+The construction of the Primorsk oil-loading port was initiated in 2000, the first row with two docks started operating in December of 2001.
 Second and third started operating in 2004 and 2006 respectively, the amount of docks for tankers grew by four times.
 A terminal for transferring light petroleum products was opened.

+Russian invasion of Ukraine

+The Ukrainian army attacked the port with exploding drones in September 2025 and again in March 2026 during the Russian invasion of Ukraine.
+The first strike caused damage and halted oil shipments for two days.
+Later strike caused significant damages, long-lasting fires and 300-kilometer (186-mile) long cloud of smoke.
+The damages caused cancellations and delays in oil shipments.
+The number of casualties is unknown.
+In May 2026, Ukraine again launched a massive drone strike on the port.
+Governor Aleksandr Drozdenko said on Telegram afterwards that the drones only caused a fire that was quickly extinguished.
+However, Ukrainian President Volodymyr Zelenskyy disputed this, saying the strikes had caused significant damage to the port and hit an oil tanker, a small Karakurt-class corvette, and a patrol boat.
+Independent satellite image analysis later suggested that both a Pantsir missile system and the port itself were likely hit.